 - Assess one’s preferences and self-awareness through self-learning exercises and analyze one’s own behavior and its impact on organizational effectiveness.

 - Analyze the ethical and moral principles involved at the individual, interpersonal, and team level of communications and behavior in organizations.

 - Examine the interdependency between effective management practice and effective communication.

 - Enhance critical thinking and managerial decision making during complicated and stressful circumstances.

-To learn more about Organizational Management or other courses in the a href="/msn">online MSNprogram from the University of Saint Mary, call 877-307-4915 to speak with an admissions advisor or request more information.
+To learn more about Organizational Management or other courses in the online MSN program from the University of Saint Mary, call 877-307-4915 to speak with an admissions advisor or request more information.